UIUC-iSchool-DataViz/spring2020/week01/lecture01.md

 ## Our tools

- * Python, with some R and Javascript along the way
+ * Python, with some Javascript along the way
- * Jupyter and Jupyter notebooks on a Jupyterhub, with nbgrader
+ * Jupyter and Jupyter notebooks
  * The occasional usage of a shell such as bash
  * Once in a while some git, and GitHub
  * Slack